 Adjournment: the Chair may, at his/her discretion, adjourn the hearing for further investigation of any relevant issue.
 This may include an adjournment to take legal advice.

 Decision: after due consideration of the matters discussed at the hearing, the Panel shall reach a decision unless there is an agreed position.
 The Panel’s decision, findings and any recommendations may be notified orally at the hearing or subsequently and shall be confirmed in writing to you by electronic mail where appropriate within seven working days.
 If you do not wish to receive the decision by electronic mail, a copy will be given or posted to you.
-The decisions, findings and any recommendations will be made available for inspection on the College premises by the Proprietor, Principal and Head Teacher.
+The decisions, findings and any recommendations will be made available for inspection on the College premises by the Proprietor and Principal.
 Reasons for the decision will be given.
 The decision may include recommendations and will be sent to you, the Complaints Co-ordinator, the Principal and, where relevant, any person about whom the complaint has been made.

 Private proceeding: a hearing before the Complaints Panel is a private proceeding.
 No notes or other records or oral statements about any matter discussed in or arising from the proceeding shall be made available directly or indirectly to the press or other media.